druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Use [advanced prompting patterns](https://druce.ai/2024/01/prompting) like reflection and chain-of-thought to improve reasoning and reduce hallucination.
 Use prompt helpers from the [GPT Store](https://gptstore.ai/gpts?q=prompt) to create and improve prompts.
 But they only go so far.
 Test prompts systematically.
 If small variations in prompts or data change results dramatically during validation, beware.
 It will only get worse on unseen inputs in production.

 - Read [Ethan Mollick](https://www.oneusefulthing.org/p/centaurs-and-cyborgs-on-the-jagged).
-Use AI as a super hardworking but dumb assistant who needs explanations in gory detail, and good foolproof tools like code interpreter for tasks that exceed its grasp.
 There is a 'jagged frontier' where it performs superbly at some tasks but shockingly poorly at seemingly similarly tasks that barely exceed its grasp.
 Lose track of where you stand on the 'jagged frontier' at your peril.

+- Use AI as a super hardworking but dumb assistant who needs very specific and detailed instructions, and sometimes might still go off the rails.
+Supervise it closely, and give it foolproof tools like code interpreter for tasks that exceed its grasp.

 This is the most important chart on applying AI in your daily work: